abinash18/AbisWolframSolver/README.md

 - Implement support for singular pod state change.
 - Perfect mobile use
 - Add support for drawing equations
 - Add support for Image recognition of math as input.
-OCR.space
+MathPix
 - Make script more verbose.
 - Make it save previous states.
+(Done)